Repatriated Belgian tests positive for coronavirus

 A further person, from Denmark, who had not been able to return home on Sunday, had also tested negative, the agency said.

-Wuhan is the center of the newly identified coronavirus outbreak in China that has killed over 400 people, with more than 20,000 infected.
+Wuhan is the centre of the newly identified coronavirus outbreak in China that has killed over 400 people, with more than 20,000 infected.
+(Reporting by Philip Blenkinsop)